hypertiny/tito-blog/_posts/2013-09-09-this-week-on-tito:-geeks,-games-and-makers.markdown

 Some other cool conferences to watch are:
 - [Retune](http://retune.de/2013/) A "creative technology conference" in Berlin at the end of September.
 - [Cascadia Ruby 2013](https://tito.io/cascadiaruby/2013) The Pacific Northwest's Third Iteration of a massively popular conference.
 Mid-October.
-- [Chrome Dev Summit](http://developer.chrome.com/devsummit) Your chance to find out about the latest and greatest in the Chrome world direct from the engineers at Google.
-Coming in November.

 That's it for this week!